How to Manage and Reconcile Bank Accounts in FreshBooks | Fit Small Business

 Matching Imported Transactions With Existing FreshBooks Transactions

-Once you have accessed the Accounting screen, you will see a list of transactions in two columns.
-The column on the left shows your bank transactions, and the column on your right displays suggested FreshBooks matches.
+FreshBooks will then display a pop-up with a list of transactions organized in two columns.
+The column on the left shows your bank transactions, while the column on your right displays suggested FreshBooks matches.

 Suggested matches for bank transactions in FreshBooks